7 Best MCAT Prep Books Reviews 2020 | Top Study & Practice Guides

 The Princeton Review 7 MCAT PREP Books Box Set, 3rd Edition is another 7-piece review set that every MCAT prepper should check out.
 The Princeton Review is a prominent brand in the test prep space and also in the tutoring/education so it's no surprise they have created one of the best MCAT prep books, complemented by awesome test strategy tips.

 It’s a comprehensive and in-depth review guide set that will let you focus on all of the subjects tested in the MCAT.
 So if you feel like you need to go in-depth in your prep efforts, these books might be what you need to help you get into the medical school of your choice.

 Due to its format, it’s also often compared to the Kaplan MCAT Complete 7-book Subject Review.
 They are pretty similar in many regards.
 Aside from the 7-books they contain, they also have full-color illustrations, full-length practice tests, and end-of-chapter quizzes.

-However, Princeton Review’s set is said to edge out the Kaplan vs. Princeton review MCAT debate because its seriously in-depth discussion of everything.
-The way it discusses each point will help you master everything that you need to know by test day.
-This makes it a more attractive option for some.
+However, Princeton Review’s set is said to edge out the Kaplan vs. Princeton review MCAT debate because of its seriously in-depth discussion of everything.
+The way it discusses each point will help you master everything that you need to know by exam day.

-The Princeton Review set also contains extensive glossaries so you can easily pore through the different concepts when you just need a refresher before the test day.
+The Princeton Review set also contains extensive glossaries so you can easily pore through the different concepts when you just need a refresher before the test day for specific things.
 This makes it easier to navigate these massive prep books.

 What makes the TPR MCAT study guide stand out is its good presentation of information.
 It will closely guide you into going over all of the things that you need to learn and remember to crush the MCAT.
 Each of the 7 books in this Princeton Review set is focused on each subject tested in the said test so you can be guaranteed that you’ll cover all your bases when getting ready for this test.